jrpotter/notebook/network/link/ethernet.md

 ---
 title: Ethernet
 TARGET DECK: Obsidian::STEM
-FILE TAGS: network::ethernet
+FILE TAGS: network::link
 tags:
   - ethernet
+  - link
   - network
 ---

 ## Overview

 **Ethernet** refers to (essentially) the IEEE 802.3 set of standards.
 Network topologies using Ethernet are typically arranged as a star, with an ethernet [[infrastructure#Switches|switch]] at the center.

 %%ANKI
 Basic